 First up, let's discuss why I took the leap into entrepreneurship full time.

 Why I quit my six-figure job to go full time as a small business owner

 I've always dabbled in business in one way or another.
 From selling Avon to my mom's friends (way back in the day) to owning my own retail business to having a wedding photography business, I've tried out and been successful at a number of side hustles.
 I've also had several failures and learned a lot about what it takes to run a small business.

 All of these lessons lead me to the point where I felt like I was ready to pursue my passion of running my own businesses as a full-time gig.
 I quit my job where I earned six figures (and had some pretty awesome benefits) because I wanted to do something that really mattered to me and wanted to live life on my own terms.

-I also knew that being a small business owner would remove the income earning cap I had as full-time employee.
-That means there’s no limit to how much I can potentially earn as a business owner.
+I also knew that being a small business owner would remove the income earning cap I had as a full-time employee.
+That means there's no limit to how much I can potentially earn as a business owner.